ReallyNewb/retrostudio-docs/code-blocks/actions/leaderstats/get-leaderstat.md

 #### Value (Number)

-Returns the current leaderstats value of the given player,
+Returns the current value of the provided player's StatName.

 ```
 CurrentPlayerCoins